 5. Do I have to pay duty even if I am cancelling my visa or I am terminated from work?

-There are special allowances for professionals returning to India after completing a contract (You can read it here).
+There are special allowances for professionals returning to India after completing a contract.
 However flat panel televisions are not included in such allowances.

 6. Do I have to pay the duty in Indian Rupees or Foreign Currency?

-The assessment and invoicing is usually done in Indian Rupees.
+The assessment and invoicing are usually done in Indian Rupees.
 However, you can pay in foreign currency as most currencies are accepted in all Indian airports.

 Maximum TV Size Allowed In Flight To India